 4) Explore what works and evolve your toolkit

 The resources we keep close to hand have a big impact on our success, but as we evolve as writers, we may need to adjust our writing toolkit.
-We are constantly growing and evolving, and as we learn, we realize we need help in certain areas.
+As we learn, we realize we need more help in certain areas.
 Here are a few places to look for help.

 Find other writers.
 We can learn a lot from others because everyone has different strengths and experiences.
 Getting feedback on your writing, advice on what to do, and having others to be accountable to are all great reasons to get involved in a writing community.